What is mood?

 Bipolar may cause people to experience mania without periods of depression, or they may also experience depression as well.

 How common are mood disorders?

-Mood disorders are even more common in people who experience issues with alcohol or other drugs - up to 17% of people who have an alcohol or other drug disorder also experience depression, and over 4% experience bipolar.
+Mood disorders are even more common in people who experience issues with alcohol and/or other drugs.
+Up to 17% of people who have an alcohol and/or other drug disorder also experience depression, and over 4% experience bipolar.

 What causes a mood disorder?

-To cope with depression or manic states, sometimes people use alcohol or other drugs.
+To cope with depression or manic states, some people use alcohol and/or other drugs.
 This is known as ‘self-medication’.
 Although this may bring short-term relief, it may actually make a person’s long term condition worse.

-Symptoms of depression and bipolar can also be made worse when using or withdrawing from alcohol, tobacco or other drugs.
-This can develop into a dangerous cycle where a person’s mood disorder and substance use feed of each other.
+Symptoms of depression and bipolar can also be made worse when using or withdrawing from alcohol, tobacco and/or other drugs.
+This can develop into a dangerous cycle where a person’s mood disorder and substance use feed off each other.
 Alcohol and other drugs may become ways to cope, and so the amount a person drinks or uses increases over time.